jellyfin/jellyfin-roku-legacy/DEVGUIDE.md

 ```

 ## Adding a User Setting

 Your new functionality may need a setting to configure its behavior, or, sometimes, we may ask you to add a setting for your new functionality, so that users may enable or disable it.
 If you find yourself in this position, please observe the following considerations when adding your new user setting.

-### The order of any particular menu is as follows:
+### The order of any particular menu is as follows

 First, any menu titled "General."
 Second, any settings that have children, in alphabetical order.